 Konjac, what?
 Kind of a funny word and especially for a sponge, but if you’re looking for an innovative way to wash your face, you might just fall in love with one of these squishy, colorful cleansers.
 Let’s learn how to use a konjac sponge.
 I’ll tell you everything you ever wanted to know about these awesome little cleansing and exfoliating devices.
-Skin care never looked so good.
+Skin care never looked so delicious.

 Not many of us are familiar with Konjac.
 It’s a perennial plant hailing from the mountainous regions of Japan.
 The Asians sure know how to do skin care.
 These beautiful-looking sponges are made from the root of the Konjac plant, and if you’ve heard of glucomannan or shirataki noodles, they also come from this versatile plant.